 In addition to filing the Annual Apartment Registration information for each apartment, you must submit Annual Registration Summary information for each building for which one or more apartment registration forms are being filed.

 To fulfill summary information requirements on the online system, once you select the Registration Year from the drop-down menu, a list of buildings that were previously registered using your assigned provider code will be displayed.
 If you’re a new housing provider, you’ll need to add all of the appropriate buildings that you’re required to register.

 To add a new building, enter the Building ID Number and select the Add button.
 Verify that the address displayed for the Building ID Number is correct.
 If the address information is correct, continue with entering the registration information for the building.

-If your building is listed, select the building from the list that you need to register by using “Select” under the Options column.
+If your building is listed, select the building that you need to register from the list by using “Select” under the Options column.
 Once the building has been selected, the building address information that’s on file with the DHCR will be displayed.
 Verify that this is the correct information for the building that you’re registering.
 If the address information is correct, continue with entering the registration information for the building.

 To list just a specific building, enter the Building ID Number and use the Select button.
 If the building was displayed on the original list, it will be displayed by itself on the shortened list.
 Once you have selected a building, the following tabs will allow you to enter the registration information:

 - The Owner/Managing Agent tab is used to enter/modify Owner and Managing Agent information;